P-22: Wallis Annenberg Wildlife Crossing

 P-22 became the poster puma for the promotion of the Wallis Annenberg Wildlife Crossing.
 In order to get to Griffith Park, P-22 had to cross two freeways, the 101 and the 405.
 While he survived his crossings, many pumas do not.
 The wildlife crossing over the 101 freeway was proposed in 2015.
 The funds were raised, and the project broke ground in April 2022.

 Murals

 Multiple murals around the city prominently feature P-22.
-Muralist Jonathan Martinez painted three: one in Watts, one at Esperanza Elementary School in Westlake, and another at Ladera STARS Academy in Thousand Oaks.
-In 2022, artist Corie Mattie painted two murals, in Silver Lake as a part of the #SaveLACougars campaign, and another in Fairfax following his death.